vinceskahan/weatherflow-udp-listener/README.md

 ## Typical Usage

+### Generating MQTT topics for other systems to subscribe to

 Typically it is expected that this script would be used to generate MQTT publish messages via running as daemon ala:

 ```